Healthy Homes Assessment Upper Hutt

 Rental Property Home Assessments Upper Hutt

-The areas of rental property that are affected to Health Homes Standards.
-Healthy Homes Standard in Upper Hutt include each:
+Rental property areas affected by The Healthy Homes Standard in Upper Hutt include each:

 • Living Rooms